reneweb/oauth2orize_resource_owner_password_example/README.md

 oauth2orize_resource_owner_password_example
 ===========================================

-This is an example of oAuth's resource owner password flow using oauth2orize, express 4 and mongoDB.
+This is an example of the oAuth resource owner password flow using oauth2orize, express 4 and mongoDB.

 ##### Installation